xuningy/xuningy.github.io/_posts/2019-04-17-building-credit-from-zero.md

 All purchases:

 - [Citi DoubleCash](https://www.citi.com/credit-cards/credit-card-details/citi.action?ID=citi-double-cash-credit-card) 1% when you purchase, 1% when you pay (effectively 2%)
-- [Capital One Quicksilver](https://www.capitalone.com/credit-cards/quicksilver/) 1.5% back everything unlimited, $150 Bonus/$500 Spend
+- [Capital One Quicksilver](https://capital.one/3uVWefU) 1.5% back everything unlimited, $200 Bonus/$500 Spend

 Notice how I didn't mention any Chase cards on here, just because Chase is notorious for having their own credit rating system (not the listed 3) and one of their binary factors for approving/rejecting is "Have you had credit for at least two years?".
+Although, if you've had credit for 2 years, I would recommend skipping straight to the Chase cards!!!

 <div class="tip">
 <b>Travel</b>